 - Latin American

-- Modern (nineteenth and twentieth centuries)
+- Modern (eighteenth and nineteenth centuries)

 - Renaissance and Baroque (fifteenth through eighteenth centuries)